Warner OK for Australia's World Cup opener vs... | Taiwan News

 At the Asian Cup last year, the Afghans had a tie with India and a win over Sri Lanka.

-Highly rated spinners Rashid Khan and Mohammad Nabi and Mujeebur Rehman could be the key for Afghanistan if they can get early wickets and tie down batters desperate to get quick runs on the small grounds in England.
+Highly rated spinners Rashid Khan, Mohammad Nabi and Mujeebur Rehman could be the key for Afghanistan if they can get early wickets and tie down batters desperate to get quick runs on the small grounds in England.

+Afghanistan captain Gulbadin Naib said the win here against Pakistan in favorable conditions showed "anything can happen."

+"If we have this kind of wicket, maybe every and each team will be in trouble," he said.
+"I'm full of confidence and I believe in my team."

 More AP cricket: www.apnews.com/cricket and https://twitter.com/AP_Sports